Innovative Teaching Summer Institute

 - Participated in discussions at the Institute in which they share their ideas for this assignment.

-- Drafted teaching statement language reflecting work developed at the Summer Institute.
+- Drafted language that reflects their teaching priorities as exemplified by their innovative assignment developed at the Summer Institute.

 In addition to documenting teaching development, full Summer Institute participation qualifies doctoral students for several programs in the CTL: